 Construction managers overlook many people and activities.
-They lead building projects and ensure that everything is running smoothly from start to finish.
-They have to handle many different aspects of construction, make sure people in different construction roles are doing their jobs correctly.
-Construction managers also have to ensure that safety and hazard management protocols are followed correctly on site.
-Whether a building project finishes smoothly and on time depends on the skills of a construction manager.
+They lead building projects and ensure that everything is runs smoothly from start to finish.
+They have to handle many different aspects of construction, and make sure people in different construction roles are doing their jobs correctly.
+They also have to ensure that safety and hazard management protocols are followed correctly on site.
+Whether a building project finishes smoothly and on time depends on the skills of a manager.
 With so many responsibilities, it makes sense that a construction manager must be paid well.
-Corporations, governments, building companies, and even individuals are always looking for good managers who will complete their building projects.
+Corporations, governments, building companies, and even individuals always look for good managers who will complete their building projects.

-Construction managers may be hired for a wide variety of jobs.
-They may be hired by individuals looking to make some home renovations, or big corporations for remodeling office-spaces or big construction projects such as apartment complexes, houses, business hubs.
-Even the construction of roads, bridges, towers, etc. requires the services of an able construction manager.
+They may be hired for a wide variety of jobs.
+For example, they may be employed by individuals looking to make some home renovations or big corporations for remodeling office spaces or big construction projects such as apartment complexes, houses, and business hubs.
+Even the construction of roads, bridges, towers, etc., requires the services of an able manager.

-According to the Bureau of Labor Statistics, the median annual salary for a construction manager in the US is $95,260.
-And the demand and opportunities for construction managers are growing at a rate of 8% annually.
-This is much more than the average growth rate of other jobs.
-With the pandemic situation getting under control, construction is on the rise.
-Jobs in construction are in high demand and career opportunities in construction are a very lucrative option.
+The median annual salary for a certified construction manager in the US is $95,260.
+Demand and opportunities are growing at a rate of 8% annually, more than the average growth rate of other jobs.
+With the pandemic situation under control, construction is on the rise.

-The best part about jobs in construction is that they require more hands-on training and practice than just bookish knowledge.
-This is a boon for students who may struggle in school but enjoy hands-on work.
-Although the job is labor-intensive, an eye for detail and specific skills are required for jobs in construction.
-Mistakes may cost a company billions of dollars in damages.
-Therefore, those with trade school certifications are highly sought after in the construction industry.
+Construction jobs require more hands-on training and practice, which is a boon for students who may struggle in school but enjoy hands-on work.
+Although the job is labor-intensive, an eye for detail and specific skills are required.
+In addition, mistakes may cost a company billions of dollars in damages.
+Therefore, those with trade school certifications are highly sought in the construction industry.

-As a construction manager, there are some specific duties that are common to all types of construction jobs.
-Construction managers have to ensure that these are taken care of and maintained throughout the project.
+Some specific duties are typical to all types of construction jobs.
+They have to ensure that these are taken care of and maintained throughout the project.
 These include:

 Quality Management: Honesty in work and maintaining the integrity of the workers, contractors, and others involved in the job ensures that standards in the job are met and maintained.
 No shortcuts are to be taken to accomplish the tasks.